ModernAutumn/Practic_DL/README.md

 # Practic_DL
 Tried to use all my knowledge and info from the Internet and official documentation.
-Thanks to experts from Stack Over Flow, Digital OCean and Habr)))
+Thanks to experts from Stack Over Flow, Digital Ocean and Habr)))